 The Farm Economy: Overall Trends

-The ongoing trade disputes and increased tariffs with major trading partners around the globe are one cause for concern.
-While the problems with agricultural exports are well established, the general economy is taking a hit as well.
-While some U.S. manufacturers are benefiting from a more protected U.S. market, others are facing both higher prices for imported raw materials, and diminished international markets due to foreign countries’ retaliatory tariffs on U.S. exports.
-Threatened U.S. tariffs target consumer goods from China, which may lead to higher prices and place a drag on consumer spending.
+The ongoing trade and tariff disputes with major trading partners around the globe remain cause for concern entering 2020, although some progress has been made recently.
+While some U.S. manufacturers are benefiting from a more protected domestic market, others are facing both higher prices for imported raw materials and reduced access to international markets due to foreign countries’ retaliatory tariffs on U.S. exports.